AdvaithD/Paradise/datastructures/TreesAndGraphs-CTCI/README.md

   - Each tree has a root node (not a requirement in graph theory)
   - Root node has child nodes, and each child node has zero or more child nodes.

-## Treres vs Binary Trees vs Binary Search Trees
+## Trees vs Binary Trees vs Binary Search Trees

 - **Tree:** Each node can have **any** number of children
 - **Binary Tree:** Each node can have **upto two** children